Don't get left behind. Show Gralio how you work and our revolutionary new tool will return step-by-step

 How much does Ledgy cost?

 Ledgy pricing starts at €75/month for the Growth plan.
 The Scale plan is €3k/year.
 Enterprise and Public plans have custom pricing.
-Financial reporting add-ons are also available, starting at €2k/year.
-There's no free plan, but a free trial may be available.
+They also offer Financial Reporting add-ons with yearly pricing at €2k and €4.5k.

 Is Ledgy customer service good?